woocommerce/woocommerce-ios/docs/inject-hot-reload.md

 If you need to test something fast, with real data, maybe in multiple flows, it's not the ideal solution.
 It's useful for small components (like a table row) but not too much useful for entire views or flows.
 Using hot reloading, allow us to have a faster workflow, and you don't need to restart the app in the simulator every time, which save you a lot of time.

+## Tips

+- If a view embedded in a `UIHostingController` is not refreshing properly, it's because you should wrap the view controller under `Inject.ViewControllerHost`.